-Go with…This.
-Real trees.
+Real trees win.
 Why pollute your Christmas with toxic plastics and hazardous heavy metals?
 The durability and convenience of fake Christmas trees may make them more attractive than the alternative of buying a new tree every year, but a life-cycle analysis conducted in Canada found that you'd need to use your fake tree for 20 years for it to be considered more

 environmentally friendly than your yearly evergreen.

-Plus, let's face it: You can't beat the smell of a fresh Christmas tree.
+Plus, let's face it: You just can't beat the smell of a real tree.